Road Trip Routes to Witness Incredible Astronomical Events in 2023 and 2024

 We used Dark Sky Map and data from In-The-Sky.org to determine the dates and places star trekkers should build their astronomical road trip around.
 Read on to see how we’ve illuminated every hot spot for the clearest, most eventful night sky.

-- A week after the 𝞰-Aquarid and 𝞰-Lyrid meteor showers in spring 2022, road trippers can get a glimpse of a total lunar eclipse
+A day after the 𝞰-Aquarid meteor shower in spring 2023, road trippers can get a glimpse of a total lunar eclipse

 Dark Sky Routes